 The David Shoulder Solution revolutionizes the treatment of shoulder pain by using biomechanically optimized movements and a visual biofeedback system for guidance.

-Shoulder pain is a massive problem worldwide.
+Shoulder pain is

 Traditionally, physiotherapy uses very simple tools like pulleys and rubber bands to rehabilitate shoulder problems.
 These methods are not measurable, trackable or repeatable and they are far from being biomechanically optimal.